MYanello/license-tools/README.md

     - [ ] check_avail container respecting dns server
 - [ ] SQS Queue was rec'd for processing the requests
 - [ ] Nebula pod for vpn
-    - [X] Basic pod created
+    - [ ] Basic pod nebula pod created
+    - [ ] Separate cert pod to handle creating certificates
+        - [X] Separate cert container created
-    - [ ] How to handle certs?
+        - [ ] How to handle encrypted volume shared with nebula-cert and nebula pod?
-        - Maybe a separate nebula-cert pod that runs on command and stores certs in enc vol?
 - [ ] License availability tools
 - [ ] Copy the ssh tunnel and ipf code ???
     - [ ] Need to make repo private if so